 The investments we make in sustainability carry through to our products, services, and devices.
 We design our devices, from Surface to Xbox, with an emphasis on eco-friendly materials.
 Our cloud and AI services help businesses cut energy consumption, reduce physical footprints, and design sustainable products themselves.

 Customers and partners

 Using AI, Azure, and Azure IoT Hub, customers can manage their businesses in a way that protects communities, biodiversity, and the planet.
-We’ve invested $50 million in AI for Earth to accelerate innovation by putting AI in the hands of those working to directly address sustainability challenges.
+We are investing $50 million in AI for Earth to accelerate innovation by putting AI in the hands of those working to directly address sustainability challenges.

 Doubling down on sustainability

-Learn about our raised ambition and newly established sustainability roadmap.
+Learn about our raised ambition and sustainability roadmap.